Swift-CowBox/Swift-CowBox-Sample/.github/README.md

 Feel free to look around this code and investigate how things are currently architected before moving forward.
 We will be hacking on the sample project from Apple to collect our measurements.
 You can choose to follow along by hacking on the Apple repo, or you can clone the `Swift-CowBox-Sample` fork to see the complete project with our changes already implemented.

+When choosing whether or not to adopt `CowBox` in a project, start by looking for data structures that would produce a measurable performance benefit from migrating to copy-on-write.
+Our `Order` value-type is complex (much more data than is needed by one pointer) and is copied many times over an app lifecycle.
+Instead of migrating several data structures to copy-on-write semantics all at once, let’s start just with `Order` (and measure our performance against our baseline).

 ## Order Struct

 Our goal will be to test the performance of our Food Truck app with (and without) copy-on-write semantics added to the `Order` struct instances that are passed to the `OrdersTable` component.
 We can begin by inspecting the `Order` type to see what kind of a memory footprint we are starting with for every struct instance.
 To read this without the overhead of our SwiftUI app, we can build a new executable package.[^7] Here is all we need:[^8]